-One of the most ingenious aspects of the shadow theater is transformation.
+** off-site images are not allowed **One of the most ingenious aspects of the shadow theater is transformation.
 Tiny hinges and pulleys allow features to flip, rotate, or shift their forms suddenly or serenely.
 In the blink of an eye a lady can turn into a monster, a demon suddenly grows, or, more subtly, faces change from innocent to suffering.
 The shadow theater shares the convention of generic role types with many other performance genres including regional opera.
 Most visible in the carved features of each head, the major role types are: male lead (sheng 生), female lead (dan 旦), painted face ( jing 淨), comic (chou 丑), and spirits and demons (shengui 神鬼).
 Only easily recognized popular heroes and villains, such as Monkey (Sun Wukong 孫悟空) and the Demon Queller Zhong Kui 鐘馗, have unique, specific features.
 Furthermore, the depiction of wrinkles and universal facial expressions clearly indicate the character’s age and moral disposition.
 Thus, audiences immediately recognize the facial features and hats of valiant young female warriors, corrupt old male servants, or brave and honest heroes no matter what type of costume is depicted.

 Not many details are known about the Chinese shadow figures of the East Asian Library.
 A handwritten Chinese-style inventory, called De xin ying shou得心應手, categorizes the items by their clothing characteristics.
 At several points in the past, selections from the collection were exhibited by the two major personalities who introduced Chinese shadow theater in the United States: Pauline Benton and Jo Humphrey.
 The East Asian Library also holds the one major collection of Chinese shadow figure plays translated into a Western language, Wilhelm Grube’s Chinesische Schattenspiele (1915) together with the rare edition of the Chinese original texts for Grube’s book.
 The Yan ying ju, 燕影劇, which refers to Beijing-style plays, was printed in a hybrid Chinese-Western style in the same year in northeast China at the Catholic Printing House in Yanzhou-fu in Shandong province.

-A SCHOLAR’S LIFE
+** off-site images are not allowed **A SCHOLAR’S LIFE

 In the lower register of this scene, a top scholar, wearing distinctive embroidered robes and a flowered graduate’s cap, is parading through town.
 Having passed the onerous imperial exams with distinction, he and his retinue are about to meet up with his bride-to-be.
 She is hidden in the decorated palanquin borne by four Manchu carriers, seen in the middle register.
 Numerous musicians, porters, guards, and standard bearers complete this auspicious occasion, waving their way to the upper register.
 Note that every figure is depicted as a clown.
 Such a scene may have been included in the play Getting a Wife, Qu Xifu娶媳婦.
 Characters carefully painted on the standards, flags and even the clothing seen here include messages for the newlyweds, xixi 喜喜 ‘double happiness’ roundels, wishes for the scholar’s success, zhiri gaosheng 指日高陞 ‘May you soon be promoted!’, wishes for limitless triumphs, wanshou wujiang 萬壽無疆‘ 10,000 years without boundaries’, and to clear the road of riff raff , huibi 迴避 ‘stay out of the way’.